 To apply for the 2015 John von Neumann Fellowship, follow these steps:

 - View the job opening for the 2015 John von Neumann Fellowship (647304)

 - Click Apply Now, and upload a single PDF file containing your cover letter, CV, and research statement as part of the online application process.

 - Note: If you do not receive information regarding the timeline for phone interviews within two weeks after your application, please contact Denis Ridzal at email@example.com.

-- Request for three letters of recommendation be sent to Denis Ridzal at firstname.lastname@example.org.
-Please ask your references to use "2014 VN Fellowship" in the email subject line.
+- Request three letters of recommendation to be sent to Denis Ridzal at firstname.lastname@example.org.
+Please ask your references to use "2015 VN Fellowship" in the email subject line.

 Applications will be reviewed upon receipt.
 Complete applications received by December 1, 2014 will receive full consideration; the position will remain open until filled.